PCEA Safe Church Policy

 Accusations of abuse raised due to ignorance, by unwarranted suspicion or malice may prove to be false.
 Reputations can be irrevocably tarnished by a false accusation which is clearly forbidden under the ninth commandment, “You shall not bear false witness against your neighbour.”
 Exodus 20:16.

-False accusations may themselves constitute criminal behavior and as such, redress may be contemplated by the aggrieved.
-But it is preferable that false accusations should be dealt with by the Session with counselling and seeking of forgiveness.
+False accusations may themselves constitute criminal behaviour and as such, redress may be contemplated by the aggrieved.
+But it is preferable that false accusations should be dealt with by the session with counselling and seeking of forgiveness.

 However, the fear of being wrong in reporting situations where it is believed that abuse has occurred is not sufficient ground for not reporting the concerns.

-Using the services of other organisations in child related ministries (e.g. at camping, conference and other sites) is allowed if that organisation agrees to uphold the policies contained in this document.
+Using the services of another organisation in child related ministries (e.g. at camping, conference and other sites) is allowed if that organisation agrees to uphold the policies contained in this document.

-The Clerk of Presbytery will organise approved initial and ongoing training for all leaders and office-bearers in the congregations of their jurisdictions.
+It is required that those working with children and the vulnerable be given appropriate training in Safe Church matters.
+The clerk of presbytery will organise approved initial and ongoing training for all leaders and office bearers in the congregations of their jurisdictions.
 Records will be kept and details provided to Government agencies as required.
 Records also are to be kept by the congregational Protection Officers (see item 8.1 above).